stevearc/pypicloud/doc/topics/access_control.rst

 ``auth.ldap.service_dn``
 ~~~~~~~~~~~~~~~~~~~~~~~~
-**Argument:** string
+**Argument:** string, optional

 The FQDN of the LDAP service account used.
 A service account is required to
 perform the initial bind with.
 It only requires read access to your LDAP.
+If not
+specified an anonymous bind will be used.

 ``auth.ldap.service_password``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Argument:** string, optional

 The password for the LDAP service account.
-Default will use an empty string for an anonymous bind.

 ``auth.ldap.service_username``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~